Prof. David SPURR

 David Spurr writes on modern English and French literature, with a particular interest in the relations between literature and the arts, including architecture.
-He is a trustee of the International James Joyce Foundation and of the Zurich James Joyce Foundation, as well as a member of the governing board of the Société de Lecture de Genève.
-He has held visiting appointments at the universities of Basel, Zurich, Innsbruck, and Iceland.
-In 2016 he was curator of the exhibition “Frankenstein: Creation of Darkness” at the Bodmer Foundation in Switzerland.
+A trustee of the International James Joyce Foundation, he has held visiting appointments at the universities of Basel, Zurich, Innsbruck, and Iceland, and the Bodmer Foundation in Switzerland.

 Architecture and Modern Literature.
 Ann Arbor: University of Michigan Press, 2012.
 Aldo and Jeanne Scaglione Prize for Comparative Literary Studies, Modern Language Association of America. http://www.press.umich.edu/script/press/4350173

 Joyce and the Scene of Modernity.
 Gainesville: University Press of Florida James Joyce Series, 2002.
 Named Outstanding Academic Title by Choice, a publication of the American Library Association.

 The Rhetoric of Empire: Colonial Discourse in Journalism , Travel Writing, and Imperial Administration.
 Series: Post-Contemporary Interventions.
 Durham and London : Duke University Press,1993.
 Third printing, 1996.
 Published in Spanish as La Retórica del Imperio: El discurso colonial en periodismo, escritura de viajes y administración imperial.
 Trans.
 Cristina Marquez.
 Santiago de Chile: Ediciones Universidad Alberto Hurtado, 2013.

 Conflicts in Consciousness: T.S.
 Eliot's Poetry and Criticism.
 Urbana and London: University of Illinois Press, l984.